 Financial instruments are either measured at amortized cost or fair value.
 Held-to-maturity investments, loans and receivables and other financial liabilities are measured at amortized cost.
 Held-for-trading financial assets and liabilities and available-for-sale financial assets are measured on the Consolidated Statements of Financial Position at fair value.
-Derivative financial instruments are classified as held-for-trading and are recorded on the Consolidated Statements of Financial Statements of Financial Instruments are classified as held-for-trading and are recorded on the Consolidated Statements of Financial Position at fair value unless exempted.
+Derivative financial instruments are classified as held-for-trading and are recorded on the Consolidated Statements of Financial Position at fair value unless exempted.
 Changes in fair value of held-for-trading derivative financial instruments are recorded in earnings unless the instruments are designated as cash flow hedges.